 If the court does allow the move and the move is to a foreign jurisdiction, then there are additional orders the court must make to ensure that California remains the court with jurisdiction.
 These orders include requiring the moving party to consent to exclusive and continuing jurisdiction by California and having the moving party post a bond to provide money for fees and travel costs in the event the moving party attempts to change jurisdiction.
 Remember that under the Hague Convention after the children have lived in a jurisdiction for a year, this alone conveys jurisdiction in the new jurisdiction.
 In re Marriage of Condon (1998) 62 Cal.
 App.
 4th 533, 73 Cal.
 Rptr.
 2d.
 33.

 5. Rights of Grandparents and Third Parties for Access to or Custody of Children:

 If you represent grandparents, there are three different code sections under which you may apply for visitation, depending upon the facts in your action.

-(a) Family Code §3102 authorizes parents, siblings and grandparents of other children of a deceased person to request visitation with the deceased person’s children.
-The court must making a finding of best interest for the visitation and in granting visitation must consider the amount of personal contact between the person and the child before the application for the visitation order.
+(a) Family Code §3102 authorizes parents, siblings, and grandparents of other children of a deceased person to request visitation with the deceased person’s children.
+The court must make a finding of best interest for the visitation and in granting visitation must consider the amount of personal contact between the person and the child before the application for the visitation order.